-If your children are already expert drummers, you may want to offer them something more challenging like this percussion wall.
-By hanging up different objects from around the house or out in the shed, your kids can hear all the different tones that are produced.
+If you’re looking for an instrument with a multitude of sounds, you may want to offer this musical water xylophone.
+By filling the cups with different amounts of water and tapping the glasses with a spoon, your kids can hear all the different tones that are produced.
 This is a great activity to complete with a friend (or little brother or sister), too.
-Get them started on a beat to a certain tempo, and you can join in with another sound.
+Get them started on a beat to a certain tempo with one cup, and you can join in with another sound or a different cup.
 Soon you’ll be on your way to making your very own homemade musical masterpiece!

 The rainstick is another distinct noise often associated with indigenous cultures.
 Bring that ancient sound to your DIY band with a homemade rainstick, and hopefully you’ll inspire a calming effect in your home!
 You can make this one with a cardboard tube, some ribbons, paper, and pebbles or beans for the sound.

 Paper Plate Banjo

 And no need to leave out country music as you make these DIY instruments.
 Parents.com offers instructions for making your own paper plate banjo.
 Bring the mic and soon you’ll have a whole band in your home.

 Share your DIY musical instrument creations in the comments below or on social media by visiting Learning Liftoff on Facebook or tag @K12Learn on Twitter and Instagram.